satpalsr/sdk/docs/server.worldoptions.directionallightintensity.md

 ## WorldOptions.directionalLightIntensity property

-The intensity of the directional light.
+The intensity of the directional light for the world.
 0 to 1+

 **Signature:**